TwinLizzie/Sylvie-2021/README.md

 Sylvie is the Atari and Macintosh of Personal Companion Robots.
 50 years from now, she will be literally indistinguishable from a human being, and we're going to have a lot of problems if we don't get our ethics right starting from today.

 Modern society has left us with a huge population of lonely and dissatisfied people.
 They're not going on dates, they're not going to parties.
-They're destined to just seek meaning and purpose through Work alone.
+They're destined to just seek meaning and purpose through Work and video games alone.

 But that's the price we have to pay for Freedom and Democracy; if one is Free, one is also responsible for one's own happiness.
 Sylvie will go down in history as a preserver of freedom and gender equality.